Mr. Aamir Ashraf Khawaja , Federal Secretary

 It is indeed the primary responsibility of any civilized nation to provide its children with a balanced and well-rounded education, develop them to their full potential, and nurture them into good citizens, conscious of their responsibilities to family, society and country.
 This right of the citizens of Pakistan is protected under Article 25-A of the constitution.

 After the 18th Constitutional Amendment the MoFE&PT is directly responsible for provision of education services only to the extent of Islamabad Capital Territory.
 However, the Ministry is playing it’s role of coordination amongst the federating units.
-The Inter Provincial Education Ministers’ Committee has been very actively playing its role in this regard.
+The Inter Provincial Education Ministers’ Conference has been very actively playing its role in this regard.
 This fact was amply demonstrated during the COVID 19 pandemic, in which the MoFE&PT played a leadership role and spearheaded the response.
 Within a fortnight Teleschool and other interventions were launched in order to mitigate the learning losses suffered due to prolonged school closures.

 The Ministry is aggressively working to end the education apartheid which has plagued our country for many years.
 This can only be achieved if we raise the quality of education in the public sector institutions as well as those private institutions which cater to the disadvantaged section of our society.
 Development of the Single National Curriculum is a major pillar of this strategy.
 Other initiatives include introduction of Ed Tech and latest interventions in schools located in ICT, which would be a replicable model for the Provinces and Area Governments.